jurevans/coin-proxy-api/README.md

 }
 ```

-_NOTE_ In this example, no conversion rates were found for `YEN`, which results in an empty JSON object.
+_NOTE_ In this example, no conversion rates were found for `YEN` (the correct currency value would be `JPY`), which results in an empty JSON object.
 Empty results are not cached, and will be refetched on the next request.

 [ [Table of Contents](#table-of-contents) ]